 5. Identify and describe the three main types of diets that animals may have.
 Animals are usually classified as herbivores (plant eaters), carnivores (meat eaters) or omnivores (diet of plants and animals).
 6. How has adding more plants and trees at the Ford Rouge Factory resulted in an increase in animals?
-7. In what other ways have the environmental innovations at the Ford Rouge Factory benefited the environment?
+By adding more plants and trees to the Rouge, Ford has created a variety of habitats for various insects, birds, reptiles, amphibians and mammals.
+For example, the green roof has become a nesting area for a variety of birds, and the wetlands are home to frogs, birds and insects.
+7. In what other ways have the environmental innovations at the Ford Rouge Factory benefitted the environment?
 In addition to the green roof, the Ford Rouge Factory has installed porous pavement in one of the large parking lots that filters storm water and moves it toward the swales and wetland.
 This slows storm water down so that it doesn't overwhelm the river and cause flooding.
 All of these innovations work to clean impurities and sediment from the storm water as well.
-The Ford Rouge Factory Visitors Center also has solar panels (which provide elec- tricity and warm the water in the building), a cistern (which holds collected rainwater for use in the building), large windows for increased natural lighting (which lowers energy usage) and improved heating and cooling (which are more efficient).
+The Ford Rouge Factory Visitors Center also has solar panels (which provide electricity and warm the water in the building), a cistern (which holds collected rainwater for use in the building), large windows for increased natural lighting (which lowers energy usage), and improved heating and cooling (which are more efficient).
 8. How can you adapt and apply the ideas implemented at the Ford Rouge Factory into actions that you can implement at home and at school?
 Some of the practices that could be implemented at home include recycling, decreased water usage (low-flow toilets and showerheads) and energy conservation (turning lights off, opening curtains during the day and closing them at night).
 Students could plant a garden at school or at home using native plants, which reduces water usage compared with traditional landscaping.
 Planting a rain garden near a storm drain or drainage ditch helps prevent polluted runoff from reaching the nearest river or lake.